happyhorseskull/you-can-datamosh-on-windows/README.md

 The current settings in `video_to_gif.bat` will copy the first 10 seconds of the video to the GIF.
 But it it easy to change that.
 You can either:

-- run the file from the command line and specify the start time and length:
+- run the file from the command line and specify the start time and end time:
-`video_to_gif.bat [video file name] 10 5`
+`video_to_gif.bat [video file name] 10 20`
-which will start at the 10th second and be 5 seconds long
+which will start at the 10th second and end on the 20th second.

 or:
-- you can edit `video_to_gif.bat` and change the `start` and `length` variables to be whichever default values you prefer.
+- you can edit `video_to_gif.bat` and change the `start_gif` and `end_gif` variables to be whichever default values you prefer.

+GIFs can become suprisingly large files.
+If you need to make a GIF file size smaller you can make the GIF length shorter or you can edit some variables in `video_to_gif.py`

+`fps` is frames per second.
+A lower `fps` will create smaller files.

+`gif_width` sets how wide the GIF is.
+The height will scale to match.
+A narrower width GIF will have a smaller file size.

 Warning: `video_to_gif.bat` will overwrite previous GIFs made from the same video file if you leave them in the GIFs directory.